 Nets are an ideal piece of gear to have when fly fishing.
 Nets are helpful when grabbing or releasing fish back into the water.
 If you're using a net, make sure its mesh size and material is appropriate for the size of the fish you're targeting.
 For trout and other smaller fish, a rubber mesh net is best.

 Ultimately, whether or not you need a net for fly fishing depends on the size of the body of water you're fishing in and the size of the fish you're targeting.
-If you're fishing in a small stream or pond, you may not need a net.
-In this article, we'll look at some of the reasons nets are essential to have with you when fly fishing and when they're not necessary.
+You may not need a net if you're fishing in a small stream or pond.
+In this article, we'll look at why nets are essential gear items to have with you when fly fishing and when they're not necessary.

 Why Are Nets Important for Fly Fishing?